 It’s quite another to see them firsthand.

-Gartland was one of seven Manhattan College students in January to take part in a Lasallian Outreach Volunteer Experience (L.O.V.E.) to Flint, a city which has been marred by economic decline since the mid-1980s, when General Motors downsized, and left thousands of people jobless.
+Gartland was one of five Manhattan College students in January to take part in a Lasallian Outreach Volunteer Experience (L.O.V.E.) to Flint, a city which has been marred by economic decline since the mid-1980s, when General Motors downsized, and left thousands of people jobless.
 Since the early 2010s, the Flint water crisis has left residents suffering from the negative effects of lead poisoning.
 The trip was organized by the Firestone Center, a social justice and volunteer center in downtown Flint, and led by student leader Olivia Gartland, and advisor Amy Surak, archivist at the College.

 They quickly became a part of the city.
 Gartland, along with Allison Hickey ’19, Sophia Misiakiewicz, Michael Hackett and Kerianne Costello ’21 prepared and distributed meals at a food pantry and soup kitchen, met young children at three local elementary schools, and sorted various donations collected to benefit the area’s residents in need.
 For these service projects, they partnered with St. Luke’s Center for Life, Whaley Children and Crossover Ministries.
 They got to know people in the community, the realities of racial and economic injustices impacting the city, and how they’re living without clean water.
 Gartland returned to New York City with a conviction to raise awareness about Flint.

 “Continuing to tell these residents’ stories was really important to me.
 People are shocked to hear that people continue to be affected by the Flint clean water and economic crises,” she says.